mk-fg/python-onedrive/README.md

 app must be marked as "mobile" in [DevCenter](https://dev.live.com/) for that to work.
 There's also totally LiveConnect-specific "Sign-In" auth flow.
-Access tokens for SkyDrive scopes (plus wl.offline) seem to be issued with ttl of one hour.
+Access tokens for OneDrive scopes (plus wl.offline) seem to be issued with ttl of one hour.

 Permissions are set per-path, are inherited for the created objects and